alfred-kc-tang/iris-plants/README.md

 ## Findings

+In order to find the best value of k, I used the available component “tot.withinss”, i.e. total within-cluster sum of squares, given by the k-means function.
+It gives the sum of distances between each point and the mean of the cluster it is assigned to for each of the models with different k values from 1 to 15.
+Here I used the sapply function, which uses vectorized operations instead of for loops to make code faster and more concise, to try out these different values of k.
+By plotting the total within-cluster sum of squares on the y-axis versus the number of k on the x-axis, the elbow diagram is shown below.

 <p align="center">
   <img src="https://github.com/alfred-kctang/iris-plants/blob/master/elbow_diagram.png?raw=true" alt="elbow diagram"/>
 </p>

-In order to find the best value of k, I used the available component “tot.withinss”, i.e. total within-cluster sum of squares, given by the k-means function.
-It gives the sum of distances between each point and the mean of the cluster it is assigned to for each of the models with different k values from 1 to 15.
-Here I used the sapply function, which uses vectorized operations instead of for loops to make code faster and more concise, to try out these different values of k.
-By plotting the total within-cluster sum of squares on the y-axis versus the number of k on the x-axis, the elbow diagram is shown above.

 As the elbow diagram indicates, there are significant decreases up to 3, after which decreases are much slower.
 So I would pick 3 as the best value of k, as it is the highest value of k after which diminishing returns occur.
 The prediction accuracy of the model is 0.83.